Mazda Capella: Japan (CG; 1994–1997)

-Sixth generation (1997-2005)
+Sixth generation (1997–2002)

 International (GF, GW; 1997–2002)

 1997 brought the sixth-generation Capella, now on the GF platform.
 The Mazda Cronos name was retired and the Capella, 626, and Telstar once again shared a common platform.
 All-wheel drive was optional in Japan.
 The hatchback, a popular variant in Australasia and Europe, was not sold in Japan.
 North American 626's were again built by AutoAlliance International in Flat Rock, Michigan, and had an entirely different body and differing engine options from 626's sold in the rest of the world.
 Beside sedan and hatchback styles, the station wagon style was returned in the generation.
 Once again, the station wagon version used a slightly modified, carryover platform (now called GW, released in 1998).
 The wheelbase was 60 mm longer than the sedan, and a V6 engine was offered.
 This time though, the bodywork was the same, minimizing confusion for buyers.

 By now, Ford had decided to reintroduce European models in Australasia so the Mondeo replaced the Telstar in most markets though the latter was still sold in Japan.
 The Capella was lightly updated in 1999 with a new interior and exterior, cabin air filtration, an available turbo-diesel engine, a new Activematic manually operated automatic transmission, and available EBD and DSC.

 The Mazda 626 GLX is a European and Asian only trim level of the Mazda 626 not produced or sold in North America.
-It is Japanese-made, with a 2.0-liter four-cylinder DOHC-engine (FS) and a four-speed automatic transmission, which produces 125 hp at 6,000 rpm and 133 lb·ft (180 N·m) at 4,000 rpm.
-The 2.0-liter turbo-diesel version was added to European market versions beginning in fall of 1998.
+It is Japanese-made, with a 2.0-litre four-cylinder DOHC-engine (FS) and a four-speed automatic transmission, which produces 125 hp at 6,000 rpm and 133 lb·ft (180 N·m) at 4,000 rpm.
+The 2.0-litre turbo-diesel version was added to European market versions beginning in fall of 1998.
 The European trim levels are LXI, GXI, GSI, GXI SPORT, Atlantis, GXI SE, GSI SE.
 The European 626 was available with two different 2.0 engines, a 115 PS engine was available from 1998 to 2002 in all models except for the GSI SE and Sport models, which have the 136 PS FS engine.

 In 2000, Mazda built the 626 MPS (Mazda Performance Series) concept sedan model.
 It debuted at the 2000 Geneva Motor Show as a concept car and only a few were ever produced.
 It would have included a new 2.5L 280 horsepower twin turbo redesign of the KL-ZE engine mated with a 5-speed manual transmission.
 However, the 626 MPS was never realized as the next generation of the 626, with the Mazda 6 MPS being introduced instead.